KubaO/elkhound/src/smbase/README.md

 The StringVoidDict and templates wrapped around it are more general.
 They do not require a function to map from data to key, support query-then-modify-result, and alphabetic iteration.

-* [strsobjdict.h](strsobjdict.h): StringSObjDict, a case-sensitive map from strings to object pointers.
-The dictionary does _not_ own the referred-to objects.

 * [svdict.h](svdict.h), [svdict.cc](svdict.cc): StringVoidDict, a case-sensitive map from strings to void* pointers.
 Built on top of StringHash.

 Finally, there is a module to map from strings to strings.